 CREDIT: Widows” / 20th Century Fox

-No parenthesis or asterisks, no half-assed attempts at check-marking inclusivity boxes or explanations of casting choices or a rundown of how change and “inclusivity takes time.”
-Instead, the film takes its female leads, ensures that they are of different colors and ethnicities, and notices them for who they are, allowing them an opportunity to contemplate the circumstances of their background before they pull triggers and blow up safes.
-Here, the main characters show its viewers the repercussions of their being Black in a Black Lives Matter era, of being a Latina in a world where Latinxs are under attack and disparaged.
+Unlike female-takeover films as of late, which have largely failed to reckon the industry’s race imbalance, Widows is a film that takes its female leads, ensures that they are of different colors and ethnicities, and notices them for their circumstances before they pull triggers and blow up safes.
+Here, the main characters show their audience the repercussions of their being Black in a Black Lives Matter era, of being a Latina in a country cold to their existence, and being a white in a world where certain privileges are conferred.

 “Widows”, co-written by Gone Girl’s Gillian Flynn, hammers out a league of female characters forced to clean up the mess of their deceitful husbands who never really did well to take care of them as partners in the first place.
 Veronica’s (Viola Davis) husband is neglectful, Linda’s (Michelle Rodrigeuz) squanders her earnings from her small business on gambling, and Alice’s (Elizabeth Debecki) beats her.